-Salient risks are those having the highest potential impact to human rights because of the Corporation's activities or business relationships.
-As per UNGP guidance, in determining its salient risks the Corporation did not consider the mitigating steps it has already taken; instead, the assessment focused on the issues likely to be encountered due to the nature of Loblaw's business.
+Through this process, Loblaw's management aligned on and disclosed the five (5) salient risks for the Corporation detailed below, which inform its ongoing work relating to protecting human rights and responsible sourcing.
+Salient risks are defined as those having the highest potential impact to human rights as a result of the company's activities or business relationships.
+As per UNGPs guidance, salient risks do not consider the mitigating steps that Loblaw would be taking on specific issues; instead, the risks focus on issues likely to be encountered due to the nature of Loblaw's business.